isomerpages/govtech-gobusiness/_browse-all-licences-SFA/Food-Stall-Licence.md

  <p><strong>Q: I have taken over an existing food stall but I am unable to contact the previous licensee to surrender/cancel his licence for the same premises.
 How do I apply for the licence in this instance?</strong></p>
  <p>A: You can still submit your application together with all the supporting documents to us.
 However, for such cases, we will need to write to the previous licensee to confirm whether he is still operating the business at the said premises.
 If the previous licensee indicates that he is no longer operating the said premises or did not response, then we can proceed to process your application.
 The processing time for such cases will take about 2 weeks.</p>
  <p><strong>Q: I intend to set up a food premises that make food items (eg. buns, breads, nasi lemak, otah etc) for supply to other food shops and food stalls.
 Do I need to apply for a food shop licence?</strong></p>
  <p>A: You need not apply for a foodshop licence if your proposed food business does not involve the retail sale of food directly to the customer.
-However, you may need to obtain a food factory licence from the Food Production &amp; Processing Department (FPPD), SFA, for your proposed business.</p>
+However, you may need to obtain a food factory licence from the Food Production & Processing Department (FPPD), SFA, for your proposed business.</p>
  <p><strong>Q: Do I need to apply for a food shop licence if I were to prepare and cook food from my home for sale to the public?</strong></p>
  <p>A: Please be informed that under the current regulations, it is an offence to sell home cooked food to the public.</p>
  </div>
  </div>
- <p><strong>Q: What are the challenges of operating a F &amp; B business?</strong></p>
+ <p><strong>Q: What are the challenges of operating a F & B business?</strong></p>
- <p>A: Please refer to the <a href="https://spring.enterprisesg.gov.sg/Resources/Documents/Guidebook_Turning_Passion_into_Profits.pdf">"Turning Passion into Profit" guide</a> to understand the challenges faced by the F &amp; B industry and managing your business.</p>
+ <p>A: Please refer to the <a href="https://spring.enterprisesg.gov.sg/Resources/Documents/Guidebook_Turning_Passion_into_Profits.pdf">"Turning Passion into Profit" guide</a> to understand the challenges faced by the F & B industry and managing your business.</p>

 **Additional Information**